whitneyburton/portfolios/students/1602/20160311-alireza-andersen-m1.markdown

 It was reviewed by Nate with the following feedback:

-Discuss testing options, and the use module versus classes.
-Code looks great!
+Discuss testing options, and the use module versus classes

 #### Binary Search Tree